naiyerasif/site/data/post/2024/2024-03-03-21-05-49-using-localstack-for-aws-lambda-with-sns-trigger.md

 Well, there's your message printed by the function.

 :::note
 LocalStack uses the [official AWS Docker base images](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html) pulled from [Amazon ECR registry](https://gallery.ecr.aws/lambda/) to run a function in a container.
-That's why, we're fetching the container id of the container using `public.ecr.aws/lambda/java:21` and passing it to `docker logs` command to print the logs.
+That's why, we're fetching the container id using `public.ecr.aws/lambda/java:21` and passing it to `docker logs` command to print the logs.
 :::

 ## Cleaning up the resources